codeviking/biscuit/README.md

 2. Improved documentation.
 3. Improved test coverage.
 4. Creation of expanded recipe.
-5. Server flags to disable file watching and associated auto "baking.""
+5. Server flags to disable file watching and associated auto "baking."
+Effectively making the biscuit server something which could be effective in a production enviornment.